tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 Clive Barker is an openly gay author, painter and film director, but while elements of his novels are celebrated for their queerness, it often seems that his films are regarded not as queer; they are simply films that happen to be made by a gay man. <mark>Even in Harry M. Benshoff’s</mark> somewhat exhaustive study <em><mark>Monsters in the Closet</mark>: Homosexuality and the Horror Film</em> <mark>Barker remains a somewhat marginal figure</mark>. <mark>Benshoff recognizes *Hellraiser* for some of its visual characteristics, but comes to the conclusion that “too often the representation of Barker’s monster queers seems similar to those produced by right-wing ideologues.</mark>” <sup>3</sup>

-<sup>Benshoff’s book bases itself on the theories put forward by Robin Wood in the late 1970s.
-In a series of essays, Wood examined the ways in which horror films reflect</sup> the surplus <sup>repression in contemporary society</sup>.
+<mark>Benshoff’s book bases itself on the theories put forward by Robin Wood in the late 1970s.
+In a series of essays, Wood examined the ways in which horror films reflect</mark> the surplus <mark>repression in contemporary society</mark>.
 This serious study of a genre, one which has generally been regarded as something almost anti-intellectual, <mark>attempts to shine a light on the shapes that lurk in the</mark> darkness <mark>, and the way that the introduction of the Monster disrupts society.
 According to Wood, the basic formula of the horror film is that “normality is threatened by the Monster.”</mark> <sup>4</sup> This equation simplifies the engine that propels the horror film into the parts of the collective psyche that we’d seldom willingly explore, and allows for a discussion on how the genre may be used as a podium to express political ideas that fall far outside the mainstream.

 <div class="footer">